 Xavier Mañosa is one of the most interesting ceramicists working today.
 Although he trained as an industrial designer, he is originally from a family of ceramicists.
 Until 2009, he worked in Berlin; he later returned to the family’s studio in Barcelona and set up his own workshop called Apparatu.
 To date, what stands out about his work is its daring mixing of materials and exploration of new forms.

-Design team: Interior Design: Louise Davies, from Box 9 Design Ltd.
+Team Design: Interior Design: Louise Davies, from Box 9 Design Ltd.